-She has been listed in Best Lawyers®, the oldest and most respected peer-review publication in the legal profession, since 2007.
-The Indianapolis Business Journal and Indiana Lawyer named Ms. Dant among the “Influential Women in Indianapolis.”
-The IBJ also recognized her in its “Forty Under 40,” a list of young professionals who have demonstrated leadership, initiative and dedication in their careers.
+Miriam has been listed in Best Lawyers®, the oldest and most respected peer-review publication in the legal profession, since 2007, and was named Lawyer of the Year for Government Relations Practice in 2016 and 2018.
+Additional recognitions include being named by The Indianapolis Business Journal and Indiana Lawyer to the “Influential Women in Indianapolis,” and recognition in the Indianapolis Business Journal's “Forty Under 40”.

-Ms. Dant served from 1993 to 1997 as Gov. Evan Bayh’s adviser on environmental and energy issues.
-She previously served as Counsel to the Indiana Secretary of State and as Indiana securities commissioner under Secretary of State Joe Hogsett.
+Miriam's government experience includes serving from 1993 to 1997 as Gov. Evan Bayh’s adviser on environmental and energy issues.
+She also served as Counsel to the Indiana Secretary of State and as Indiana securities commissioner under Secretary of State (now mayor of Indianapolis) Joe Hogsett.

 She currently serves as board president for the Indianapolis Jewish Community Relations Council.
 Her other civic activities include having served on the board of the Governmental Affairs Society of Indiana and Second Helpings.
 She is an appointee of the mayor of Carmel to the Carmel Music and Film Festival and the Midtown Community Development Corporation, and is a past president of the Carmel Ethics Commission.